Quick Navigation

 Abstract

 We analyze the performance of decoders for the 2D and 4D toric code which are local by construction.
 The 2D decoder is a cellular automaton decoder formulated by Harrington which explicitly has a finite speed of communication and computation.
-For a model of independent $X$ and $Z$ errors and faulty syndrome measurements with identical probability we report a threshold of $0.133\%$ for this Harrington decoder.
+For a model of independent X and Z errors and faulty syndrome measurements with identical probability we report a threshold of 0.133\% for this Harrington decoder.
 We implement a decoder for the 4D toric code which is based on a decoder by Hastings arXiv:1312.2546 .
-Incorporating a method for handling faulty syndromes we estimate a threshold of $1.59\%$ for the same noise model as in the 2D case.
+Incorporating a method for handling faulty syndromes we estimate a threshold of 1.59\% for the same noise model as in the 2D case.
 We compare the performance of this decoder with a decoder based on a 4D version of Toom's cellular automaton rule as well as the decoding method suggested by Dennis et al. arXiv:quant-ph/0110143 .

 Paper Tools